morganpizzini/AdminBootstrapMenu/README.md

 ## Description

 _Admin Bootstrap Menu_ is a just "another" admin bootstrap menu..
-While i was looking for some usefull menu for an admin website i decide to merge some code snippets in
+While i was looking for some useful menu for an admin website i decide to merge some code snippets in

 Hint and pull are always appreciate